 Auspiciously this tasting room opened on 8/8/8 which is a fairly lucky day in some cultures.
 The tasting room shares part of the parking lot next to Gary’s wine shop and Press Restaurant.
 Tastings are at the curved wooden bar inside, out outside in their shaded patio, or upstairs (recommended for the great views to the west overlooking vineyards).

 The 2016 Jon Nathanial Honest Bucker is a very unique blend of 50% Sauvignon Blanc (from the vines next to the driveway that leads to Silver Oak in Oakville), 25% Chardonnay and 25% Malvasia Bianca (an extremely rare variety seldom used by Napa Valley wineries).
 Medium golden in the glass the aromatics are decidedly tropical and floral with notes of honeycomb, pineapple, apricot and a sweet floral nuance (honeysuckle).
 A very pretty bouquet.
 An initial mineral note shows on the palate with a sweetness of fruit from start to finish.
 Shows a rounded soft texture but complemented nicely with bright fruit and good acidity.
 Flavors of red apple and some desert spices, especially towards the finish.
 Drinks very well by itself – this is a wine that is easy to keep drinking.

-While the Flora Springs production is much larger, Jon Nathaniel has remained small – typically less then 1000 cases are produced each vintage.
-We will also visit the physical winery for Jon Nathanial (located directly across from and south of DANA Estate in St. Helena) at some point in 2022.
+While the Flora Springs production is much larger, Jon Nathaniel has remained small – typically less than 1000 cases are produced each vintage.
+We will also visit the physical winery for Jon Nathanial (located directly across from and south of DANA Estate in St. Helena) at some point by 2024.
 For more information and or to join their allocation list or to schedule an appointment, visit: www.jonnathanielwines.com